riclolsen/json-scada/docs/schema.md

 ## _processInstances_ collection

 This collection must be configured when some process requires more than one instance.
 Also it can be used to restrict nodes that can connect to the database by filling the _nodeNames_ array.
+For this collection, the pair processName/processInstanceNumber should not repeat (there is a unique index for those fields combined to prevent this kind of error).

-### CS_DATA_PROCESSOR module
+### _processInstances_ entry for the _CS_DATA_PROCESSOR_ module

-Example document for the CS_DATA_PROCESSOR module.
-Currently this process supports just one redundant instance.
-There is no need to configure this for this process as it can create the entry automatically when one is not found.
+Example document for the _CS_DATA_PROCESSOR_ module.
+Currently, this process supports just one redundant instance.
+There is no need to configure this document for this module as it can create the entry automatically when one is not found.

     {
         "_id":{
-            "$oid":"6e3427575afe8a451246eb4f"
+            "$oid":"1d3427575afe8a451246eb23"
         },
         processName: "CS_DATA_PROCESSOR",
         processInstanceNumber: 1,